 All realized and unrealized gains and losses on foreign currency forward contracts are included in earnings (changes in net assets) and are reported as separate line items within the Company's consolidated statements of operations.
-Unrealized gains and losses on forward foreign currency contracts are also reported as a separate line item within the Company's consolidated balance sheets.
+Unrealized gains and losses on foreign currency forward contracts are also reported as a separate line item within the Company's consolidated balance sheet.

-The Company may enter into other derivative instruments and incur other exposures with other counterparties in the future.
-The Company is not required to post cash collateral related to its foreign currency forward contracts, but may be required to do so in the future.
+The Company has not been required to post cash collateral related to its foreign currency forward contracts, but may be required to do so in the future.